 These two overtures address the need to update two edicts which are prior to the service and preambles that are read before the ordination and induction (admission in case of ruling elders) during the service.
 As the committee undertook the work of updating the ordination preambles, it became clear that making its language current and accessible required updating some theological expressions in order to maintain theological integrity in the light of the addition of Living Faith as a subordinate standard.
 Making the language clear and contemporary inevitably involves some paraphrasing which increases the word count.
-Because Living Faith became a subordinate standard after the present preamble was written some updating of the content also seems appropriate.
+Since Living Faith became a subordinate standard after the present preamble was written some updating of the content also seems appropriate.
 Note for example that the Christological focus of the original preamble was maintained but it has been placed in the context of a Trinitarian understanding.
 We have referenced Living Faith in endnotes where necessary.
-Because the Committee on Church Doctrine undertook a major task of clarifying the meaning of subscriptions to the subordinate standards during the early 2000s, this proposed preamble is also guided by the document "Confessing the Faith Today: The Nature and Function of Subordinate Standards".
+The Committee on Church Doctrine undertook a major task of clarifying the meaning of subscriptions to the subordinate standards during the early 2000s, therefore this proposed preamble is also guided by the document "Confessing the Faith Today: The Nature and Function of Subordinate Standards".
 (A&P 2003, p.
-247-72) For the sake of understanding the rationale behind some of the changed language we provide for the sake of understanding the rationale behind some of the changed language we provide endnotes, referring to scripture, Living Faith and Confessing the Faith Today, to explain the mind of the committee.
+247-72) For the sake of understanding the rationale behind some of the changed language we provide endnotes, referring to scripture, Living Faith and Confessing the Faith Today, to explain the mind of the committee.
 The committee encourages everyone to pay attention to these notes as they study this draft.